Chronic Pain Anxiety Symptoms

-- Your fingers, toes, hands, feet, arms, legs, back, head, neck, face, and any other area on or in your body constantly aches and feels sore and painful.
+- Your fingers, toes, hands, feet, arms, legs, back, head, neck, face, and any other area on or in your body always ache and feel sore and painful.

-Anxiety chronic pain can persistently affect one area of the body only, can shift and affect another area or areas, and can migrate all over and affect many areas of the body over and over again.
+Anxiety chronic pain can affect any part of the body and can migrate and affect different parts of the body over time.

-Anxiety chronic pain may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+Episodes of chronic pain can precede, accompany, or follow an escalation of other anxiety symptoms or occur by themselves.

-Anxiety chronic pain can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Anxiety chronic pain can precede, accompany, or follow an episode of nervousness, anxiety, fear, and stress, or occur “out of the blue” and for no reason.

-Anxiety chronic pain can range in intensity from slight, to moderate, to severe.
-It can also come in waves, where the chronic pain is strong one moment and eases off the next.
+Chronic aches and pains can range in intensity from slight, to moderate, to severe.
+They can also occur in waves where they are intense one moment and ease off the next.

-Anxiety chronic pain can change from day to day, and/or from moment to moment, or remain a constant background to your struggle with anxiety disorder.
+The intensity of chronic pain can change from day to day, moment to moment, or remain a constant background to your struggle with anxiety disorder.

 All of the above combinations and variations are common.